fatiando/2023-kegs/extended-abstract/README.md

 In its origins, Fatiando a Terra consisted in a single Python library named `fatiando` (https://legacy.fatiando.org) that used to host all the features that the project offered.
-After years of development this designed was proved to be flawed: its code base grew too large for a single library, making it hard to maintain and extend its functionalities.
-Moreover, it hosted a wide variety of functionalities: from production ready tools up to toy problems meant to be used for educational purposes.
+After years of development, this design approach proved to be flawed.
+The large size of the code base made it difficult to maintain and to extend its functionality.
+Further, the code contained in this library varied greatly in scope and maturity, ranging from toy problems meant to be used for educational purposes to production ready tools.

 In 2018 the project decided to redesign its code base by splitting the old `fatiando` library into several smaller libraries, each one with a very